pedr0p7/Spents/README.md

-# finWallet
+# Spents

-This repo was made to keep the app finWallet, a spents controller.
+A new Flutter project.

+## Getting Started

+FlutterFlow projects are built to run on the Flutter _stable_ release.